Skip to content

 Your turn

-Every build started as a specific problem.
+Each build started with one specific problem.

-Whichever one is costing your team the most time right now is usually the right place to begin.
-Half an hour together, a written read inside a business day, and an honest opinion on whether automation is even the right answer.
+Pick the workflow costing your team the most time right now.
+Half an hour on a call.
+A written reply inside a business day.
+A straight answer on whether automation is the right move at all.

 Next case study